MahendraTennakoon/programming_notes/topics/javascript/template_literals.md

 console.log(`Remember, remember, the ${guyFawkesDay}`)
 ```

-The value substituted in the placeholder can be any JavaScript expression and if it is not a string, it will br converted to a string.
+The value substituted in the placeholder can be any JavaScript expression and if it is not a string, it will be converted to a string.

 Template literals support multiline strings.
 Notice how all whitespaces (including newlines) are preserved in the output.